sm/sm/README.md

 # Goal

 BDSM delivers an extensible scripting framework providing a very robust DSL.
 A primary tenet of BDSM is that it must handle as much pain as possible, so you don't have to!
-With BDSM's DSL modules, you can quickly create your own high-quality extensions and expose their commands through BDSM's flexible command line interface (CLI).
+With BDSM's DSL modules, you can quickly create your own high-quality extensions, and expose their commands through BDSM's flexible command line interface (CLI).

 # Architecture